sandersn/manual/Assignability.md

 4. If source type is weak and the target shares no properties, return false.
 5. If the source or target types are algebraic, simplify the types if possible and recur.
 6. If the source is structurally assignable to the target, return true.
+7. Otherwise, return false.

 As we saw in the previous section, step 6 might return "Maybe", which counts as true.

-I also skipped quite a few small details.
+I also skipped quite a few small details like how private properties are handled.
 For the actual code, look at `checkTypeRelatedTo` in src/compiler/checker.ts in the TypeScript repository on github.